-Anthem says will not cover first FDA-approved Duchenne drug
+Anthem says will not cover Sarepta's approved Duchenne drug

 Shares of Sarepta, which has announced DMD collaborations with Catabasis Pharmaceuticals Inc and Summit Therapeutics Plc, have more than doubled since the FDA announced its approval on Sept.
 19.

-(Reporting by Natalie Grover in Bengaluru and Caroline Humer in New York; Editing by Shounak Dasgupta)
+Reporting by Natalie Grover in Bengaluru and Caroline Humer in New York; Editing by Shounak Dasgupta and Steve Orlofsky

-(Reuters Health) - Simple adjustments can help both amateur and professional golfers improve their performance, sports medicine specialists say.

-(Reuters Health) - Men with prostate cancer may be more likely to have the most serious form of the disease if their diet contains a lot of fat from meat and dairy, a recent U.S. study suggests.